colorbynumb3r/colorbynumb3r.github.io/index.md

 Bay Area Skeet international Club (BASiC) is an information club to organize friendly competition / training in the sport of International or Olympic skeet.

-The group meets every 3rd Saturday of the month (see Calendar for more details) to shoot 3 ounrds of international skeet at Field Sports Park (San Jose, CA) + ISS F Finals.
+The group meets every 3rd Saturday of the month (see Calendar for more details) to shoot 3 ounrds of international skeet at Field Sports Park (San Jose, CA) + ISSF Finals.

 The club tries to adhere to ISSF rules but some rules are only loosely enfored.